sap1ens/sap1ens-blog/source/_posts/2013-12-03-start-with-akka-lets-write-a-scraper.markdown

 - Akka
 ---

-Since my first meeting with Scala I always think that this language was designed to work in concurrent environment.
+Since my first meeting with Scala I always think that this language was designed to work in a concurrent environment.
 I wasn't familiar with actors for a long time, but a few months ago I got a task to write a website scraper.
 It's a typical story, there are a lot of nice solutions, but I felt it's a right time to try Akka in action.
 This article is the result of my work.
-I don't want to describe the basic things, so you should be familiar with main Akka concepts: actors and messages.
+I don't want to describe the basic things, so you should be familiar with the main Akka concepts: actors and messages.

 Here is the GitHub repo: [https://github.com/sap1ens/craigslist-scraper](https://github.com/sap1ens/craigslist-scraper).

 ## The Task

-So, my task was to find some ads on Craigslist website, extract data from these ads and save all results to XLS file.
+So, my task was to find some ads on Craigslist website, extract data from these ads and save all results to a XLS file.
 Also, I had a list of cities in US and Canada (472 totally).
 This work can be done in a few steps:

-1. Generate list of URLs for all cities.
+1. Generate a list of URLs for all cities.
-2. Every page with city results can contain pagination, so we should fetch all pages.
+2. Every page with city results can contain a pagination, so we should fetch all pages.
 3. Then we should extract URLs of the ads and parse the data.
 4. Once it's ready (all ads were fetched and parsed), we need to combine results (for grouping, sorting, etc.) and save to the file.